skim131/Behavior-Analytic-Starter-Kit/docs/Qubell-setup-guide.md

 Guide for new Qubell user
 -------------------------
-Before you begin using of starter kit you need to obtain an Amazon EC2 account, capable of creating EC2 nodes and S3 usage.
+Before you can begin using the starter kit you need to obtain an Amazon EC2 account, capable of creating EC2 nodes and S3 usage.
-The EC2 security group ‘default’ has to allow connections on the following ports:
+The EC2 security group ‘default’ must allow connections on the following ports:
 * 22 (SSH)
 * 8080
 * 443 (НTTPS)